Shopify/ui-extensions/README.md

 ### Extension points

 While remote-ui provides the component model, and takes care of propagating updates to an extension’s UI into the host application, it does not have any built-in notion of an “extension” at all.
-To create an extension system, Shopify authors a bit of extra code: a mapping of “extension points” (which, in code, are just strings with a specific naming format), and a way to load third party code that can register to be called for those extension points.
+To create an extension system, Shopify authors a bit of extra code: a mapping of “extension points” (which, in code, are just strings with a specific naming format), and a way to load third-party code that can register to be called for those extension points.
 This might sound little complicated, but the code to put it all together is actually quite straightforward.
 The Argo ”runtime” code, which is used to construct the sandbox your extension will run in, looks almost exactly like this for all Argo-capable surface areas in Shopify:

 ```js
 // We keep a mapping of all the extension points you register for